2010 University of Alabama in Huntsville shooting: Brother's shooting

 On February 16, 2010, Braintree officials announced that the files previously missing had been found.
-Then-Norfolk County District Attorney Bill Keating – who was himself elected to the House of Representatives later that year to replace Delahunt – concluded that probable cause existed in 1986 to arrest and charge Bishop for crimes committed after she fled the house.
+Then-Norfolk County District Attorney Bill Keating – himself elected to the House of Representatives later that year to replace Delahunt – concluded that probable cause existed in 1986 to arrest and charge Bishop for crimes committed after she fled the house.
 She had taken the shotgun to a nearby auto dealership shop and brandished it at two employees in an attempt to get a car.
 Bishop could have been charged with assault with a dangerous weapon, carrying a dangerous weapon, and unlawful possession of ammunition.
 The statute of limitations had expired on these charges.

-The most serious charge considered in 1986 was manslaughter for the death of her brother.
-Massachusetts Governor Deval Patrick ordered the state police to review their investigation, saying, "It is critical that we provide as clear an understanding as possible about all aspects of this case and its investigation to ensure that where mistakes were made they are not repeated in the future."
+The most serious charge considered in 1986 was manslaughter.
+Governor of Massachusetts Deval Patrick ordered the state police to review their investigation, saying, "It is critical that we provide as clear an understanding as possible about all aspects of this case and its investigation to ensure that where mistakes were made they are not repeated in the future."
 An investigation was opened in which the state cooperated with the Norfolk County District Attorney's office to assess the handling of the case by the state, the local police, and the then-district attorney.

 On February 25, 2010, Keating sent District Court Judge Mark Coven a letter to start a judicial inquest into the 1986 shooting.
 Keating said that recently enlarged crime scene photos from Bishop's bedroom reveal a news article in which a similar crime was reported.
 He speculated that this article may relate to Bishop's intent.
 Keating did not identify the specific news article, but The Boston Globe wrote that an Internet search revealed that "two weeks earlier, the parents of Patrick Duffy, the actor who played Bobby Ewing on the popular television show Dallas, were killed in Montana by an assailant wielding a 12-gauge shotgun, who then held up a car dealership, stole a pickup truck, and fled".